jkal90/Team16_Capstone/README.md

 # You have now installed all the required software to run the patient_data_getter.py script
 ```

+### Download the script

+1. Open the following link: https://github.com/MaHuCS/PatientDataGetter
+2. Download script by selecting the green "Code" button in the upper right and then selecting "Download ZIP"

 3. Now you may exit the windows powershell terminal and navigate to the folder you have created in the file explorer
 4. You should see the script named **patient_data_getter.py**.
 To run the python script and generate excel files with the patient light therapy data, double-click **patient_data_getter.py** to run.
 The excel files should be generated in the same file location.